Coastal Carolina vs. UL Monroe NCAA Football Odds, Plays and Insights | October 2, 2021

 - UL Monroe has covered the spread twice this season.

-- UL Monroe's games this season have not hit the over on any of three set point totals.
+- UL Monroe's games this year have not gone over any of three set point totals.

-- The Warhawks rack up 17.0 points per game, comparable to the 16.0 the Chanticleers give up.
+- The Warhawks average 17.0 points per game, comparable to the 16.0 the Chanticleers surrender.

-- The Warhawks have turned the ball over one time this season, one more turnover than the Chanticleers have forced (0).
+- The Warhawks have turned the ball over one more time (1 total) than the Chanticleers have forced a turnover (0) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.